Villa Las Rubias

 The Ranch

-Located just up from La Union, the Ranch’s main attraction is the left point break directly in front of the Los Amigos restaurant.
-Breaks best on south and southwest swells and is best on a low tide.
-Can hold shape up to double overhead.
+Located just north of La Unión, The Ranch’s main draw is its long, left-hand point break directly in front of Los Amigos restaurant.
+It breaks best on south and southwest swells and shines during low tide.
+When conditions line up, it can hold clean shape up to double overhead.

-The bottom is mostly loose cobblestone but can be sharp with marine invertebrates.
-Booties aren’t a bad idea.
+The bottom is mostly loose cobblestone with the occasional sharp invertebrate, so booties aren't a bad idea—especially on the paddle out.

 Getting There

-Take Mex 200 north past La Union, cross the bridge and exit toward “El Chico local traffic only.”
-Before El Chico, turn left on “Juan Maciel.”
-Follow the road up and over the highway into the town of Roble.
-At the end of Roble, there’s a fork in the road.
-Go left and follow the road all the way to the beach.
-Take the road all the way to Los Amigos and you’re there.
+Take Highway 200 north past La Unión.
+Cross the bridge and exit toward “El Chico (local traffic only).”
+Before reaching El Chico, turn left onto “Juan Maciel.”
+Follow the road over the highway into the town of Roble.
+At the fork at the end of town, go left and follow the dirt road all the way to the beach and Los Amigos.

 La Saladita

-Sweet, slow-breaking left-hand point break near the town of Los Llanos.
-Has been nicknamed “the wave machine: and Ubilam (cuz it’s like a reverse Malibu).
-Best on south and southwest swells at low tide.
-Begins to lose shape at head and a half.
+This sweet, slow-breaking left-hand point near the town of Los Llanos has earned nicknames like “the wave machine” and “Ubilam” (Malibu spelled backward).
+Best on south and southwest swells at low tide, it starts to lose shape around head-and-a-half height.

-Long-boarders dominate the break enjoying long mellow rides from the top of the point all the way to the beach, sometimes over a minute long.
-The bottom is a mix of rock, loose stones, and sand depending on where you are.
-Booties aren’t a terrible idea, but most don’t wear them.
+Longboarders dominate here, cruising mellow rides that can stretch from the top of the point all the way to shore—sometimes over a minute long.
+The bottom is a mix of rock, loose stones, and sand depending on where you line up.
+Booties aren’t a bad idea, but most go without.

 Getting There

-Take Mex 200 north to Los Llanos.
-Exit left and follow signs to the beach.
-(About 30 minutes)
+Take Highway 200 north to Los Llanos.
+Turn left and follow the signs to the beach.
+(About 30 minutes from Troncones)

 Manzanillo Bay

-Manzanillo Bay in Troncones is a rock/reef point with a steep drop that empties into a deepwater cove.
-Breaks best on southwest and west swells.
+Located in Troncones, Manzanillo Bay is a rock and reef point break with a steep drop into a deepwater cove.
+It breaks best on southwest and west swells.

-There’s a public access between Casa Las Tejas and Casa Manzanillo (after the big hill, take the left turn off the beach road towards Troncones Point Hostel), but if you play your cards right, one of the many boutique hotels on the beach may provide access if you make an effort to view their properties or eat at their restaurants.
+There’s public access between Casa Las Tejas and Casa Manzanillo (after the big hill, turn left off the beach road near Troncones Point Hostel).
+Or, if you play your cards right, one of the beachfront boutique hotels may offer access if you stop in to eat or check out the property.

 Getting There

 Head up the Troncones beach road toward Majahua.
-You’ll see the Inn at Manzanillo Bay (closest to the break)/ Public Access is about 1/4 mile beyond.
+Look for the Inn at Manzanillo Bay (closest to the break).
+Public access is about 1/4 mile past it.

 Getting There